Google’s secretive ATAP lab is imagining the future of smart devices

 Another ATAP technology, Jacquard—which turns fabric into a touch-sensitive surface so items such as jean jackets and backpacks can sport user interfaces—hasn’t been under such pressure.
 First publicly acknowledged at the Google I/O conference in 2015, it’s been in shipping products for a while.
 Most recently, in a collaboration between Google, Adidas, and EA, it’s powered a new smart insole for soccer enthusiasts that can convert real-world soccer kicks into rewards inside EA’s FIFA Mobile game.

 Jacquard remains a boutique technology.
 But even though Google is typically most enthusiastic about ideas with the potential to become everyday necessities for massive quantities of people, Kaufman says that there’s value in getting Jacquard out there in its current form.
-Slide decks and prototypes, after all, can only tell you so much about how real people will react to products they’ve bought.
+Slide decks and prototypes can only tell you so much about how real people will react to products they’ve bought.

 “What we do is we ship, we actually go all the way to shipping, but in low quantities,” he says.
 “Because when you ship a product, you can start to really mitigate risks.”
 One example: In an interview, a bike courier who bought the Jacquard-enabled Levi’s Commuter Trucker Jacket said that she found its turn-by-turn navigation directions to be a tad annoying.
 Commuters, after all, generally know where they’re going.
 Google reworked the product based on her input, and learned a lesson that might help Jacquard along its way to broader impact.